sigmaSd/AlbumCam/README.md

 ## how to use
 1. grant camera and storage permissions
-2. select or create an album location from the bottom menu
+2. select or create an album location from the bottom menu:
+   - tap + to create new album
+   - long press + to select from existing albums
 3. take pictures - they'll automatically save to the selected album
-4. long press any custom album to delete it
+4. long press any custom album name to delete it
+5. use camera controls to adjust flash, zoom, and switch cameras

 ## requirements
 - expo